 Also, it is important to use candlestick patterns to identify potential breakouts.
 Some of the most popular patterns that can help you achieve this are:

-Breaking news are essential in the financial market because of the amount of volatility they bring.
+Breaking news is essential in the financial market because of the amount of volatility they bring.
 Unfortunately, there is no well-defined strategy of trading such events because they are usually different.

 Still, using the approaches and skills we mentioned above will help you make excellent trading decisions.